 The boy in question tripped over his own two shoes and face planted onto the ground.
 Hesitantly, Werner approached the boy as the latter rose to his feet and began dusting himself off.
 Werner reached for the boy’s shoulder—

-—and a fully grown Nico Fabrizzio turned back to face him.
+—and a fully-grown Nico Fabrizzio, dressed in his crisp medic combat uniform, turned back to face him.

 “Werner?”
 Nico asked.
 “What it was?”